-There are many people in the U.S. planning for hard times these days but even those numbers are just a small percentage of the entire population.
+There are many people in the U.S. planning for hard times these days because of the hole COVID-19 situation, but even those numbers are just a small percentage of the entire population.
 Most people still believe the government line that everything is getting better.
 They want to believe life will go on as always because the alternative is too much for them to think about.

 Those that are preparing have made the mental leap required to prepare themselves for a future that is less than normal.
 They have reduced their spending on normal consumer items and reallocated those resources to items that will help their families cope with disruptions in the future.
 They are preparing for the uncertain times ahead.